Mdsadiq03/Flutter-Projects/MealsApp/README.md

 8.MealsScreen:
 -MealsScreen displays a list of meals based on selected categories or favorites.
--It intelligently adjusts content based on available meals, ensuring a seamless user experience.
+-It intelligently adjusts content based on available meals and ensuring a seamless user experience.

 9.TabsScreen:
 -The TabsScreen serves as the app's main screen, featuring a bottom navigation bar for easy access to categories and favorites.